sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

     < Server: SFTPPlus/3.20.1
     < Set-Cookie: ACME_HTTP_SESSION=details_here; Path=/

-The documentation from this section is focused on the available HTTP methods and the format for the request and the response as used by a developer working on integrating external processes with the SFTPPlus product.
+This section of documentation is focused on available HTTP methods and the format of requests and responses, as used by developers working on integrating external processes with SFTPPlus.

-Inside this documentation you will see references to the `__chsps__` URL fragment.
-This name is uses for URL namespaces which overlap with user's own files.
+The `__chsps__` URL fragment referenced in the sections below is used for URL namespaces which overlap with the files of an SFTPPlus account.
-The values was designed to reduce the risk of creating a conflict with a path found in the user's home path.
+This fragment's peculiar name was chosen to minimize the risk of conflicts with file and folder names from an SFTPPlus account home path.

 Response Content Type
 ---------------------

-The response sent by the HTTP file transfer service can be in HTML or JSON format.
+Responses sent by the HTTP file transfer service can be in HTML or JSON format.

+The default format is JSON.

 HTTP `content negotiation <http://en.wikipedia.org/wiki/Content_negotiation>`_ is a complex mechanism.

-The default format is JSON.

 To generate the response in HTML format, you will need to either set the `Accept` or `Content-Type` header to